-Experiencing racism or discrimination
+- Experiencing racism or discrimination

-    Channel is a multi-agency panel consisting of professionals from services in contact with the individual referred.
+Channel is a multi-agency panel of professionals from services in contact with the individual referred.
 This includes a local authority chair and a Prevent police representative.
 Participation in Channel is voluntary and confidential.
-If consent is obtained, the panel identify risk and protective factors and how support can be provided to build resilience and divert them from being drawn into terrorism.
-Progress is monitored on a monthly basis and when it is agreed the individual has no further terrorism related concerns they will leave the programme.
-6 and 12 month reviews are carried out following channel closure to review progress.
+The panel identify risk and protective factors and how support can be provided to the individual, to build resilience and divert them from potentially being drawn into terrorism.
+Progress is reviewed on a monthly basis and when it is agreed there are no further concerns relating to radicalisation, they will leave the programme.
+6 and 12 month reviews are carried out following Channel closure to review progress.

 Support is provided via Channel from services including, but not limited to: